 It’s up to the employee benefits administrator and the company’s leadership to determine which benefits to provide.
 Employees value benefits that provide them and their families flexibility and support.
 Today, the most popular benefits packages are a combination of traditional and voluntary benefits.
 Voluntary benefits are offered by employers but are mostly paid for by the employee.
 Most companies provide health care, dental and vision insurance, but some of the more popular additional options are student loan assistance and financial wellness planning.

 Benefits administrators should look for plans that balance cost and coverage.
-On average, employers cover 70 percent of the cost of medical, dental and vision insurance plans, according to HR software company Arcoro.
+On average, employers cover 70 percent of the cost of medical, dental and vision insurance plans, according to Arcoro.
 Bundled payment plans can save on costs as they combine pre- and post-procedural care into one negotiated price, resulting in cost savings for the organization.

 Benefits administrators should explain to employees what benefits are being offered and how to use them.
 It is also essential for administrators to tell employees when their open enrollment period is so they don’t miss their opportunity to sign up for benefits.
 This period usually differs for new hires vs. existing employees.

-Once benefits administrators negotiate rates with vendors and set up the benefits program for employees, they should ensure the benefits are being used efficiently.
-This includes providing team members assistance during enrollment, auditing premium deductions and reconciling bills.
 An individual employee’s benefits package is idiosyncratic, making it time-consuming to manage one person’s terms, let alone an entire staff.
 This is why companies use HR software and benefits management tools to relieve some of the burden from administrators and HR departments.

 Benefits administrators should check in with employees regularly to see how their benefits are serving them.
 They should make sure the benefits are easy to use and that they provide the coverage promised.
 Between these conversations and internal analytics from HR software and employee benefits management tools, administrators can identify patterns and glean insights on how to improve plans for the following year.

-Skye Schooley contributed to this article.
+Amanda Hoffman and Skye Schooley contributed to the reporting and writing in this article.